adam-binks/map-of-why/CONTRIBUTING.md

 ### Set up your own Firestore database
 You have two options: either keep using Firestore (cloud) storage, or store the data locally in the user's browser (see below for more info on this).
-If you do want to keep using Firestore, please make your own Firebase project rather than using my one!
+If you do want to keep using Firestore, **please make your own Firebase project rather than using my one**!

 You can create a Firebase project by following the [Firebase quickstart instructions](https://firebase.google.com/docs/firestore/quickstart).
 I'd use "Test mode" for the Cloud Firestore security rules.
 Once you've created the project, it should give you some code to copy-paste into `src/app/firebase.js` - you want to replace my `firebaseConfig` with the config for your project.

 Then test that it's working by going to the [Firebase console](https://console.firebase.google.com/u/0/) then navigating to your project > Build > Firestore database.
 You should see projects being added to the `projects` collection.
 You may need to add the "projects" collection first.

-Firebase has some usage limits on the free plan, but you shouldn't run into these unless you have lots of users, and then payments are based on usage, starting at just a few pence a month.
+Firebase has some usage limits on the free plan, but you shouldn't run into these unless you have lots of users, and then payments are based on usage, starting at a few pence a month.
 You can monitor usage in the Firebase console.

 ### Option: switching to LocalStorage